Altermagnetism: an unconventional spin-ordered phase of matter

-The effective interactions and, in general, the vicinity of other (fluctuating) phases of the interacting Fermi fluid\cite{Schofield2009}, has been a common theme considered across the field of the anisotropic phases, including the unconventional superconductors and nematic electronic liquid crystals without spin ordering, discussed in the previous section.
-Altermagnets stand apart also in this respect.
-Although intriguing physics may arise from an interplay of the altermagnetic phase with other order parameters of the interacting electrons\cite{Smejkal2022a,Jungwirth2024a}, its stabilization relies, besides the exchange interaction, primarily on the external static single-particle potential of the underlying crystal lattice\cite{Smejkal2020,Smejkal2021a,Smejkal2022a,Jungwirth2024a}.
-The crystal potentials tend to be strong which adds to the robustness of altermagnets in conductive and insulating materials over a broad range of electron-electron interaction strengths.
+The robustness of altermagnetism stems from the specific microscopic physics of ordering.
+For superfluid $^3$He, we mentioned above the key role of subtle effects of the effective attractive interaction via spin fluctuations.
+The effective interactions and, in general, the vicinity of other (fluctuating) phases of the interacting Fermi fluid\cite{Schofield2009}, has been a common theme considered across the field of the anisotropic phases, including the unconventional superconductors and the charge-channel Fermi-liquid instabilities, discussed in the previous section.
+Altermagnets stand apart here.
+Although intriguing physics may arise from an interplay of the altermagnetic phase with other order parameters of the interacting electrons\cite{Smejkal2022a,Jungwirth2024}, altermagnetic ordering is not based on this interplay.
+As described in Sec.~\ref{AM}, altermagnetism is primarily stabilized, apart from the internal many-body exchange interaction, by the external static single-particle potential of the underlying crystal lattice\cite{Smejkal2020,Smejkal2021a,Smejkal2022a,Jungwirth2024}.
+The crystal-potential energy scale tends to be strong which adds to the robustness of altermagnets in metallic and insulating materials over a broad range of electron-electron interaction strengths.

-This brings us to the last reference class of phases discussed in this Perspective.
-It is placed in the part of the diagram in Fig.~3 corresponding to metallic conduction and intermediate interaction strengths.
-The phases include conventional transition-metal ferromagnets and the theoretically considered spin-ordered electronic nematics.
-Together with the electronic nematics without spin ordering, mentioned in the previous section, their phenomenological description can be put under the common umbrella of Pomeranchuk Fermi liquid instabilities.
-We will now focus on the features of this theory that showed the direct link to the superfluid phases of $^3$He, particularly to the A-phase, and that allow us to explicitly demonstrate the analogous nature of ordering in altermagnets, as well as to further highlight what sets altermagnets apart.